RoseannaGG/Toad_Genetics_Pipeline/README.md

 ## 9. Call snps - stacks/populations
 - take first snp in locus (locus =  DNA between cut sites)
+- run with pop map that does not include experiment pond samples R01-SS-EF - beacuse I have fawn lake in there as well
-- - run with various dif filtering criteria
+- run with various dif filtering criteria

 NB - run steps 7-9 on small test dataset first and play with values of M and n to see which to choose.
 As per Rochette and Catchan paper